lorensen/VTKExamples/src/VTKBook/01Chapter1.md

 Educators and students in other disciplines may also find the text and software to be valuable tools for presenting results.
 Courses in numerical analysis, computer science, business simulation, chemistry, dynamic systems, and engineering simulations, to name a few, often require large-scale programming projects that create large amounts of data.
 The software tools provided here are easy to learn and readily adapted to different data sources.
 Students can incorporate this software into their work to display and analyze their results.

-### How to Use This Book
+## 1.8 How to Use This Book

 There are a number of approaches you can take to make effective use of this book.
 The particular approach depends on your skill level and goals.
 Three likely paths are as follows:

 *Novice.* You're a novice if you lack basic knowledge of graphics, visualization, or object-oriented principles.
 Start by reading Chapter 2 if you are unfamiliar with object-oriented principles, Chapter 3 if you are unfamiliar with computer graphics, and Chapter 4 if you are unfamiliar with visualization.
 Continue by reading the application studies in Chapter 12.
 You can then move on to the CD-ROM and try out some programming examples.
 Leave the more detailed treatment of algorithms and data representation until you are familiar with the basics and plan to develop your own applications.

 *Hacker.* You're a hacker if you are comfortable writing your own code and editing other's.
 Review the examples in Chapter 3 , Chapter 4 , and Chapter 12.
 At this point you will want to acquire the companion software guide to this text ( *The VTK User's Guide* ) or become familiar with the programming resources at http://www.vtk.org.
-Then retrieve the examples from the CD-ROM and start practicing.1
+Then retrieve the examples from the CD-ROM and start practicing.

 *Researcher/Educator.* You're a researcher if you develop computer graphics and/or visualization algorithms or if you are actively involved in using and evaluating such systems.
 You're an educator if you cover aspects of computer graphics and/or visualization within your courses.
 Start by reading Chapter 2 , Chapter 3 , and Chapter 4.
 Select appropriate algorithms from the text and examine the associated source code.
 If you wish to extend the system, we recommend that you acquire the companion software guide to this text ( *The VTK User's* *Guide* ) or become familiar with the programming resources at http://www.vtk.org.